 Family history.
 A family history of nephrolithiasis raises risk 2-3 times.

-Metabolic conditions (e.g., diabetes, cystinuria, oxaluria, gout, hyperparathyroidism) increase risk.
+Metabolic conditions (e.g., insulin resistance, diabetes, obesity, cystinuria, oxaluria, gout, hyperparathyroidism) increase risk.

 Urinary stasis (e.g., bladder outlet obstruction), chronic urinary tract infections, dehydration (e.g., diarrhea or malabsorption), and certain antiviral medications (e.g., indinavir, acyclovir) may also raise risk of nephrolithiasis.
 In addition, a guaifenesin metabolite may bind with calcium to form stones.

 Clinical presentation is highly specific for kidney stones, especially in patients with a history of the condition.

 Helical non-contrast CT scan is the preferred means for detecting stones and urinary tract obstructions.
 Abdominal (kidney-ureter-bladder) x-ray will identify many radiopaque stones but cannot detect small or radiolucent (uric acid and proteinaceous) stones or obstructions and should only be used when non-contrast CT is unavailable.
 The intravenous pyelogram has been largely replaced by the more sensitive CT scan, which also carries less radiation exposure.

 Ultrasound and, rarely, magnetic resonance urography are imaging options for patients who should avoid radiation (e.g., pregnant women).

 Urinalysis will usually reveal hematuria.
 Sediment examination may reveal pathognomonic crystals, and pH may give clues about etiology.
 Twenty-four–hour urine collections (for creatinine, calcium, phosphorus, oxalate, uric acid, cystine, citrate) on 2 occasions, after complete resolution and recovery from the acute event and resultant treatments, can aid diagnosis.